truework/mounty/README.md

 # mounty

-A tiny React mount/unmount transition manager with a familiar API. **~500bytes gzipped.**
+A tiny React transition manager with mount/unmount support and a familiar API. **~500bytes gzipped.**

 ### Install